Executive Order 12968

 Elizabeth Birch, executive director of the Human Rights Campaign Fund, called the Executive Order "an important step toward ending governmentally sanctioned job-discrimination against gay and lesbian people."
 An analyst for the Family Research Council, a conservative group, issued a statement saying homosexuality "is a behavior that is associated with a lot of anti-security markers such as drug and alcohol abuse, promiscuity and violence" and "in all healthy societies, homosexuality is recognized as a pathology with very serious implications for a person's behavior."
 It raised the issue of blackmail as well: "If someone is an avowed homosexual and that is well known, the vulnerability to blackmail is not nearly as pertinent.
 Fortunately or unfortunately, the vast majority of homosexuals in this country are not wearing that on their lapel pin."
 Franklin Kameny, whose homosexuality prompted his firing from government service in 1957 and who had participated in the campaign to end the ban on homosexuals in the Federal Civil Service that proved successful in 1975, said: "There has been a gradual falloff in enforcement over the years.
 What this represents is the next step.
 The Government has gone beyond simply ceasing to be a hostile and vicious adversary and has now become an ally."
 Representative Barney Frank, whom presidential advisor George Stephanopoulos called a "dogged advocate" for the new policy, said: "It relieves an enormous strain in the lives of many decent people.
 It's one more denunciation of the myth that gay or lesbian people are less than full, good citizens."

-In 1996 the Servicemembers Legal Defense Network, an organization that advocates on behalf of gays and lesbians in the U.S. military, reported that it discovered "fewer cases involving security violations", that is, inappropriate questioning about sexual orientation, following the issuance of this Executive Order.
+In 1996, the Servicemembers Legal Defense Network, an organization that advocated on behalf of gays and lesbians in the U.S. military, reported that it discovered "fewer cases involving security violations", that is, inappropriate questioning about sexual orientation, following the issuance of this Executive Order.

 Executive Order 12968 also addressed evaluating the mental health of an employee seeking a security clearance.
 It included a proviso that "No negative inference" about eligibility "may be raised solely on the basis of mental health counseling."

-In 1997, Daniel Patrick Moynihan noted in that the nondiscrimination promises of this Executive Order and its guarantees of transparency with respect to reasons for denying a security clearance had yet to be fully implemented.
+In 1997, Daniel Patrick Moynihan noted that the nondiscrimination promises of this Executive Order and its guarantees of transparency with respect to reasons for denying a security clearance had yet to be fully implemented.

 Executive Order 12968 was amended by Executive Order 13467 on June 30, 2008.